 Q- Have we been created without purpose? why are we here?

 What does our Creator want us to do?
-Why has he created us?
+Why has He created us?
 Why are we here?

-Out of His mercy and divine wisdom, he answered these questions for us.
+Out of His mercy and divine wisdom, He answered these questions for us.

 Allah has not created us in vain.
 Our Creator has made us with His ultimate wisdom and knowledge.
 In the same way that each part of our body has a function and purpose, so too does our entire whole.
 We must learn and discover why we have been created so we arrange our lives accordingly